Exploring the Loire Valley by car is a great way to discover beautiful châteaux, peaceful riverside paths, and charming towns at your own pace.

 • Fall (September–October): Mild temperatures, colorful vineyards, and harvest season.

-• Summer: Can be crowded, especially around popular châteaux.
+• Summer: Can be crowded, especially around the popular Loire Valley châteaux.

 • Winter: Castles remain impressive, and many are beautifully decorated with adornments and lights at Christmas.
 Keep in mind that some attractions will have shorter opening hours.